Install all the packages in the tidyverse by running

 library(tidyverse), so you’ll need to load each one with its own call to

-As well as readr, for reading flat files, the tidyverse includes:
+As well as readr, for reading flat files, the tidyverse package installs a number of other packages for reading data:

 httr for web APIs.